 interesting facts about Uzbekistan

-43 Unique Facts about Uzbekistan
+43 Unique Facts About Uzbekistan

 Uzbekistan is a double landlocked country in Asia – it requires the crossing of at least two national borders to reach a coastline!
 Its capital, Tashkent, has a multi-ethnic population, with the majority ethnic Uzbeks.